 Avoid a Japanese Onsen if You Are Tipsy

-It’s never a good idea to soak in hot water if you’ve been imbibing.
-This rule is mainly about safety, as the hot waters can cause you to become dehydrated more easily.
+It's never a good idea to soak in hot water if you've been imbibing.
+This rule is mainly about safety, as hot water can cause you to become dehydrated more easily.
 Alcohol also will dehydrate you.
 Avoid becoming dehydrated by skipping the alcohol beforehand.

 Drink Plenty of Water